Our Value

 September 25, 2024 | Seattle, WA

-The 17th annual WSAS symposium will bring together scientists, industry professionals, and policymakers to discuss the many challenges and opportunities emerging from this rapidly evolving technology.
+The 17th annual WSAS symposium brought together scientists, industry professionals, policymakers and others to discuss the many opportunities and challenges emerging from this rapidly evolving technology.

 A unique resource for Washington state